wur5atwit/redesigned-train/README.md

 Count 3 in 1 Function  Designed to identify and count the number of students who have more than three exams scheduled on a single day.

 Count Double Booked Room Function Method is designed to detect and count instances of double booking in exam rooms.
 This occurs when an exam room is scheduled to be used by more than one exam at the same time on the same day.

+Function 3:
+Maintain a list of available rooms for that day/time if there is a bigger available room swap rooms make the old room available